umeshgeeta/go/README.md

-This repository contains various go coding programs I have undertaken which I am free to share to with everyone.
+This repository contains various go coding programs I have undertaken to learn Go programming language.
 Here is the explanation of the content:

 1) cfg folder contains various configuration files used in many programs.
 Typically, configuration files checked in here are templates and users are expected to fill in correct settings as applicable to their test / validation environment.